wp-plugins/cb-parallax/readme.txt

 == Description ==

-A plugin for allowing users to set a custom background with an optional verticalparallax effect on a per-post basis.
+A plugin for allowing users to set a custom background with an optional vertical parallax effect on a per-post basis.
 This plugin hooks into the WordPress `custom-background` theme feature and overwrites the values on single post views if the post has been given a custom background.

 ### Features ###